Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Monotone Polygon

 Overall, the pursuer spends at most $O(n(Q) + \diam(Q))$ turns in Search Mode: the factor of $n$ appears since $\cP$ defensively stops every time she passes the $x$-coordinate of a vertex of $Q$, or is blocked by a boundary segment.
 Note that $\cP$ can only pass by a vertex in Search Mode at most once (as any future passings of that vertex must occur in Rook Mode), and each of the $n$ boundary segments can obstruct the pursuer at most once.
 Therefore the number of truncated steps is $O(n)$.

 Each time $\cP$ switches to Rook Mode, she either captures $\cE$, or $\cE$ makes an escape move.
 In the latter case, the pursuit continues to the right of the current player positions.
 Crucially, throughout the pursuit, $\cP$ never visits the same point twice.
 Once in Rook Mode, $\cP$ guards her pursuer frontier by Lemma \ref{lemma:guard}, so the evader cannot cross it.
 Any vertical move by the pursuer advances this frontier, further limiting the pursuer territory.
-Furthermore, by Lemma $ $, $\cP$ is able to advance the rook frontier by at least $7/22$ once every $\diam(Q)$ moves.
+Furthermore, by Lemma \ref{lemma:7/22}, $\cP$ is able to advance the rook frontier by at least $7/22$ once every $\diam(Q)$ moves.
 Therefore, the entire pursuit path taken by $\cP$ has length $O(\Area(Q))$.

 Every time the pursuer switches from Rook Mode back to Search Mode, she updates her checkpoint and the evader territory shrinks.
-Therefore, the pursuer ultimately traps the evader in a pocket position and achieves capture by Lemma \ref{lemma:endgame} Combining the time bounds for both search and pursuit, the pursuer captures the evader in $O(n(Q) + \Area(Q) )$ turns. \end{proofof}
+Therefore, the pursuer ultimately traps the evader in a pocket position and achieves capture by Lemma \ref{lemma:endgame}.
+Combining the time bounds for both Search Mode and Rook Mode, the pursuer captures the evader in $O(n(Q) + \Area(Q) )$ turns. \end{proofof}

 This completes our discussion of pursuit in a monotone polygon.
-In the next two sections, we describe how to adapt this basic algorithm to the scallop and strictly sweepable settings.
+In the next section, we describe how to adapt this basic algorithm to scallop polygons.